dreamcatcher-tech/network/Inbox/2025-09-12 1430 problems with the proxy model.md

 or if we only roll with ttyd, we can proxy ttyd reliably, so that works just fine. these other things are a bit fancy.

+so now each container is exposed on the internet, and needs to be aware of auth before it lets anything connect.

+VPN in,